visgl/luma.gl/docs/upgrade-guide.md

 | `opts.filter`     | `opts.filter` |

+### Default Framebuffer

+The default framebuffer is no longer preserved between frames.
+If this functionality is required, draw to an offscreen framebuffer to preserve drawing results.

 ## Upgrading from v5.3 to v6.0

 luma.gl v6.0 underwent a major API cleanup, resulting in a smaller, easier-to-learn API and smaller application bundles.
 While there are many smaller changes, the impact on most applications should be limited: